ansible/lightbulb/workshops/basic_playbook/README.md

 #### Extra Credit

 1. Add a smoke test to your playbook using the `uri` module that test nginx is serving the sample home page.
-1. Create a seperate playbook that stops and removes nginx along with its configuration file and home page.
+1. Create a separate playbook that stops and removes nginx along with its configuration file and home page.

 ### Resources